Esri/excalibur-scripts/README.md

     * **-p** or **--password**: Your portal user's password.
 If the argument is not specified you get prompted for it.
     * **-o** or **--orgshare**: `True`/`False` flag for sharing the project item with the organization.
 Default is `False` (do not share it).
 * If the script runs successfully, you will see a console log in the terminal that has the item id of the Excalibur Imagery Project's portal item.

-**NOTE: In `config/paths-sample.json` there is a property named 'VERIFY_SSL'.
-This is used to turn on/off SSL verification for http requests made by the 'requests' library.
-If running the script in a development environment, it might be necessary to set the flag to `false`**

 ## Project definition schema